bellingbella/Legal-Documents-and-Claims/README.md

 # Legal-Documents-and-Claims
-This repository contains Bella's Legal Documents and claims.
+This repository contains Bella's legal documents and claims or claims that Bella received from other persons/organizations.
+Language type (iso): `Vi/Vn, En/Us`